JavaCardOS/JavaCard-AlgTest-Applet/README.md

   4. You can visit  "http://javacardos.com/javacardforum/viewforum.php?f=30" to get more scripts and leave your comments and suggestions.

 Note:

+1, This source code is freely and under the LGPL license.

- "JCAlgTest_JavaCard"  directory is the whole JCIDE project.
+2,  "JCAlgTest_JavaCard"  directory is the whole JCIDE project.
 You can click http://www.javacardos.com/JCIDE/downloads/JCKit.zip to download and use it.